 That’s how it looks visually.

 The iterative Agile approach allows projects to be less complex and flexible, significantly increasing visibility and reducing risks.
 With that said, you need to understand that continuous improvement and early elaborations upon a product enable development teams to respond to threats at the early stages.
-This, in turn, impact the teams’ efficiency and mitigate the opportunity of final product failure.
+This, in turn, impacts the teams’ efficiency and mitigates the opportunity of final product failure.
 There are still risks, but they can be prevented earlier thanks to a transparent project model.

 Agile Traditional